Tribunal: Judgment Will Soon Be Out, We Will All Celebrate and Form a Govt of the People –LP's Abure | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 “We will continue to pursue our mandate and I’m very sure that the judiciary will do the right thing.

-“In the next couple of weeks the judgment will be out and we will all come back here to celebrate and form a government of the people,” he stated.
+“In the next couple of weeks the judgment will be out and we will all come back here to celebrate and form a government of the people.”

-Abure contended that President Tinubu lacks the capability to revitalize the country, a viewpoint influenced by the current state of affairs.
-According to the LP chairman, the sole candidate capable of tackling the country’s challenges is Peter Obi, the LP presidential candidate in the February 25th polls.
+Julius Abure argued that President Tinubu does not possess the ability to rejuvenate the nation, a perspective shaped by the present circumstances.
+The chairman of the LP stated that the only candidate with the potential to address the difficulties faced by the country is Peter Obi, who is the LP’s presidential candidate in the elections scheduled for February 25th.

 “It is only Peter Obi that has a solution to Nigeria’s problems.
 Age is not on their side, energy is not on their side, intellectual capacity is not on their side, and education is not on their side,” he emphasized.